Combining Self-Supervised and Supervised Learning with Noisy Labels: Introduction

 \section{Introduction}

-Convolutional neural networks (ConvNets)~\cite{goodfellow2016deep,lecun1998gradient} have achieved remarkable success in many computer vision tasks, e.g., image classification~\cite{He2016DeepRL,szegedy2015going} and object detection~\cite{Girshick2015FastR,he2017mask}, because of their ability to model complex patterns.
-To fully exploit the learning ability of ConvNets, large-scale and well-annotated datasets, e.g., ImageNet~\cite{russakovsky2015imagenet} and COCO~\cite{lin2014microsoft}, are needed.
-However, noisy labels are ubiquitous and inevitable, since such large and accurate datasets are expensive and time-consuming to acquire.
-Besides, modern ConvNets can easily overfit and memorize these noisy labels due to over-parameterization, which subsequently leads to very poor generalization~\cite{arpit2017closer,neyshabur2017exploring,zhang2016understanding}.
-Thus, how to train ConvNets robustly against noisy labels becomes a problem of great importance.
+Convolutional neural networks (CNNs)~\cite{lecun1998gradient,goodfellow2016deep} have achieved remarkable success in computer vision tasks such as image classification~\cite{He2016DeepRL,szegedy2015going} and object detection~\cite{ren2015faster,he2017mask}, with large accurately annotated datasets like ImageNet~\cite{russakovsky2015imagenet} and COCO~\cite{lin2014microsoft}.
+However, noisy labels are often ubiquitous and inevitable in real-world datasets.
+Due to over-parameterization, CNNs can easily overfit and memorize noisy labels, leading to poor generalization~\cite{arpit2017closer,neyshabur2017exploring,zhang2016understanding,jiang2020beyond}.
+Thus, how to robustly train CNNs against noisy labels is an important problem.

-Recently, many approaches have been proposed to robustly learn from noisy labels~\cite{han2020survey}, and they generally follow three directions, i.e., sample selection~\cite{han2018co,jiang2018mentornet,li2020dividemix,shu2019meta,wang2017robust,yu2019does}, label correction~\cite{han2019deep,tanaka2018joint,vahdat2017toward,xiao2015learning,yi2019probabilistic}, and robustifying loss functions~\cite{charoenphakdee2019symmetric,ghosh2017robust,kim2019nlnl,lyu2019curriculum,menon2019can,thulasidasan2019combating,zhang2018generalized}.
-Specifically, sample selection methods construct some criterion attempting to pick up samples with clean labels for training.
-These criterion, e.g., small-loss~\cite{han2018co,jiang2018mentornet} and disagreement~\cite{malach2017decoupling,yu2019does}, usually rely on the memorization effect~\cite{arpit2017closer,zhang2016understanding} of deep networks.
-Label correction methods attempt to directly correct the possibly noisy labels.
-They achieve this purpose by, e.g., pseudo labeling technologies~\cite{lee2013pseudo}, using class prototype~\cite{han2019deep}, or even treating label as learnable and latent variables~\cite{tanaka2018joint,yi2019probabilistic}.
-Finally, since the existing loss functions for classification, e.g., categorical cross entropy (CE)~\cite{ghosh2017robust} and focal loss~\cite{lin2017focal}, can be skewed by noisy labels~\cite{zhang2018generalized}, more robust loss functions are proposed.
-Examples are generalized CE loss~\cite{zhang2018generalized} and curriculum loss~\cite{lyu2019curriculum}.
-They are less biased on noisy labels and can be learned together with representation.